-Appointed person and the policy leader for First Aid is Mrs Lucimara Knuckles (Senior/Junior school) and Mrs Ladislava Livingstone (Preschool).
+Appointed person and the policy leader for First Aid is Ms Eva Pluskalova (Junior school/Senior school) and Ms Mirjana Sredojević (Preschool).

 Appointed person for the Employees' and Parents' accident book is Ms Markéta Musiolová.

 It is the responsibility of the Head of School to make sure that there is always at least one qualified person on each school site when children are present, as well as on all school journeys.